-Funding for university discretionary waivers will be determined by the vice president of business and financial affairs or designee (VPBFA) in consultation with the president and guided by recommendations of the tuition waiver council, the associate vice president for enrollment management (AVP) and the director of financial aid.
+Funding for university discretionary waivers will be determined by the vice president of business and financial affairs or designee (VPBFA) in consultation with the president and guided by recommendations of the tuition waiver council, the vice president for enrollment management (VP) and the director of financial aid.
 Waiver planning for the next academic year occurs during the preceding month of October after fall census data is available for assessment of outcomes.
 All references to the VPBFA shall include the ability to designate the responsibility to another position.

 (2) Waiver Authority

 (A) Sections 910 and 915 Waiver Authority

 1. Section 910 - CWU may waive up to the amount listed in Table 1 of total gross operating fee revenues under the specific statutory tuition and fee waiver programs set forth under RCW 28B.15.910(2).

 2. Section 915 - CWU may waive up to the amount listed in Table 1 of total gross operation fee revenues under the specific statutory tuition and fee waiver programs set forth under RCW 28B.15.915.